Big in Japan (phrase): "Small in Japan"

 The derivative phrase "small in Japan", originally used for AC/DC, has been used since the early 1980s.
 In general, a small-in-Japan artist holds significant popularity in the Western world (in most cases the United States), and visits Japan many times for self-promotion, yet is almost unknown and unsuccessful in Japan despite being heavily featured by Japanese music media.
 An example of an internationally famous artist who is not well known in Japan is Adele.

 In Japanese culture, the phrase "small in Japan" is also used to describe Japanese celebrities who are unknown, unsuccessful or "forgotten" in Japan but making their ways outside Japan.
 The phrase has been used to refer to musicians such as Dir En Grey, fashion models such as Ai Tominaga and Tao Okamoto, and Miss Universe contestants from Japan, most of whom are former unsuccessful fashion models, including Kurara Chibana and Riyo Mori.

+Despite breaking box office records worldwide, the Marvel Cinematic Universe has struggled to perform well in Japan due to demographic incompatibilities such as character age or brand recognition, as Japanese moviegoers are more drawn into youth-oriented films such as the Harry Potter series or more established franchises such as Star Wars, Mission: Impossible, or Pirates of the Caribbean.

 In one exceptional case, Digital Arts magazine has used the phrase to describe the Xbox, a video game console that was a success all over the world except in Japan.
+With its next console in the Xbox line, the Xbox 360, Microsoft deliberately targeted the Japanese market, but the console achieved only lukewarm success—selling just 1.62 million units in Japan (versus tens of millions in Western markets), with many retailers scaling back or discontinuing Xbox 360 stock due to underperformance.